 I’d be smiling big, too, if I had had stuff THIS cool when I was a toddler!!!

 And it wasn’t long before he was reeeeaaally feeling artistic!

 The best thing is that the numbers and letters area is waxed, and I will go over that area with Mod Podge to help “set” the numbers and hopefully make them resistant to chalk and peeling.

 So what do you think?!
 Have you ever seen little kid’s desks in this style ?

 (This post contains affiliate links)

-Tags: Aubusson Blue, BEFORE and AFTER, featured, kid's desk
+Tags: Aubusson Blue, BEFORE and AFTER, kid's desk